Starting a blog is a reliable path to supporting yourself and your family. It takes a lot of work and but it is a well-traveled path at this point.

 Think of it like this: Let’s say you stumble on a blog of mine.
 You find an amazing post about how to turn email subscribers into fully passive income.
 You love it and subscribe to my email list.
 Then I send you an email about how to organize your closet.
 How would you react?
-Maybe you’d love it if you also really love organization.
-But most people would be turned off.
+Maybe you’d love it if you also love organization.
+But most people wouldn’t.
 They want more content about email lists and making passive income.

 Jumping categories can be really jarring for any audience.
-Google also greatly prefers blogs that are focused on a single topic, which will help you with SEO a lot.
+Google also prefers blogs that are focused on a single topic.
+That helps your SEO, rankings, and traffic.

 Whatever you do, pick a category and stick to it.
 If you want to try another category, start a new blog.

 Here are a few popular categories that always do well:

 - Personal finance

 My recommendation is to pick one of the categories above and niche it down one more time.
 Personal finance for people making over $100,000 per year is a good example.
 Or fitness for people over 60 is another.

 Categories get tough when they’re super consumer focused and have extremely large audiences.
 Celebrity blogs are a great example.
 There’s tons of competition in this space but also very limited money compared to other blogging categories.
 It’s a brutal combo.
 All the work without any of the payoff.
 Recipe blogs are another example of a brutal category.
 World-class competition and very few ways to monetize.
 Try to avoid categories like these.